 Minimal Infections = More Rafting

 During the season, we heard of only a few isolated cases of the virus within the rafting community.
 The protocols designed and implemented by the outfitters appeared to do a great job.
 There were minimal infections and the feedback we received from those participating in trips was positive.
-Based upon the results from 2020, the rafting industry is expecting the 2021 summer to be busy.
-Many land management organizations like the National Park Service are considering to allow outfitters to increase their “user days” above normal limits to make up for the closures early in 2020.
+Based upon the results from 2021, the rafting industry is expecting the 2022 summer to be busy.

 Give us a call, we’d love to get you on the water this summer!